The Tap Dance Kid: Act I

 William Sheridan, a successful attorney, lives on Roosevelt Island with his wife Ginnie and their two children: 14-year-old Emma, an outspoken, independent-minded, and overweight girl who wants to be a lawyer more than anything, and 10-year-old Willie, whom William wants to follow in his footsteps.
-However all Willie wants is to be a tap dancer.
-The show opens on a typical morning with Ginnie preparing breakfast and preparing for the day and Emma and Willie arguing ("Another Day").
+However, all Willie wants is to be a tap dancer.
+The show opens on a typical morning, with Ginnie making breakfast and preparing for the day, and Emma and Willie arguing ("Another Day").
 Later that day, Emma returns home from school, angry at her parents and the world for underestimating and mistreating her ("Four Strikes Against Me").
 Ginnie's brother Dipsey Bates arrives for Willie's tap lesson.
-The kids urge him to tell stories about the old days when Ginnie, Dipsey and their late father Daddy Bates performed as a vaudeville trio ("Class Act").
+The kids urge him to tell stories about the old days when Ginnie, Dipsey, and their late father Daddy Bates performed as a vaudeville trio ("Class Act").
 The number ends as William returns home from work.
-Finding his study in disarray.
-He coolly greets Dipsey, for whom he has little use as a 33-year-old dancer.
+Finding his study in disarray, he coolly greets Dipsey, for whom he has little use as a 33-year-old dancer.
 Dipsey exits, leaving William to examine the children's report cards.
 He pays scant attention to Emma's exceptional grades, but he is so disappointed by Willie's poor grades that he grounds him and forbids him from dancing.